adrianhopebailie/java-ilp-master/README.md

 License
 ---------------
 This code is released under the Apache 2.0 License.
-Please see [LICENSE.txt](LICENSE.txt) for the full text.
+Please see [LICENSE](LICENSE) for the full text.